A brief history of the Srivijaya Empire, a maritime power based in Sumatra that controlled ancient Indonesia and the China-India trade routes.

-Though there are not many historical records to support this theory, historians believe that by the 7th century, the kingdom of Srivijaya had established suzerainty over many areas belonging to Sumatra, Western Java, and the Malay peninsula.
+Though there are not many historical records to support this theory, historians believe that by the 7th Century CE, the kingdom of Srivijaya had established suzerainty over many areas belonging to Sumatra, Western Java, and the Malay Peninsula.

 Srivijaya Name Origins

 “Srivijaya” is derived from the Sanskrit words “sri” and “vijaya”.
 “Sri” is an honorific often translating roughly to “fortunate,” “prosperous,” or “glorious” and is commonly seen titles of individuals or place names (e.g., Sri Lanka, Sri Thep).
 “Vijaya” is most commonly translated as “triumph” or “victory”.

 Historians believe that the empire may have been named after a king who shared the same name, H. Kern, an epigraphist and linguist, believed that the term “Vijaya” might have referred to a king’s name, with “Sri” being a title of respect.

 The other variations in the spelling, such as Sri Vijaya and Sriwijaya, are based on the Sundanese and Javanese pronunciations.

 The Srivijaya Empire prospered in a dense, tropical environment along coastal waterways and rivers.
 The civilization was regarded in both India and China for its Buddhist religious beliefs and practices.
 These elements blended together to form a culture wholly unique from its contemporaries on the mainland or even on the neighboring island of Java.